millonesj/millonesj/README.md

 # Hi, I'm Jhonny 👋

 I'm a software engineer who is passionate about technology.
 I like to program and learn new things but I'm more passionate about solving problems.
-I enjoy working with VueJS, NestJS and GraphQL.
+I enjoy working with NodeJS - NestJS, TypeORM and AWS.
 I'm interested in deepening my knowledge in the back-end and DevOps.
 I love the linux world and open source.

 ### 🛠️ Languages and Tools 🧑‍💻